ar-io/specs/arns/arns-core-01.md

 **Records Table**:

-- Must have a Records table containing subDomains and their associated transactionId and ttlSeconds.
+- Must have a `Records` table containing `subDomains` and their associated `transactionId` and `ttlSeconds`.
-- The Records object should be sorted alphabetically.
+- The `Records` object should be sorted alphabetically.
 - Each Record subdomain must be a string.
-- Each Record must include a transactionId, which is where this subdomain will point to.
+- Each Record must include a `transactionId`, which is where this subdomain will point to.
-- Each Record must include a ttlSeconds value, which is the suggested time for caching by ArNS Name Resolvers.
+- Each Record must include a `ttlSeconds` value, which is the suggested time for caching by ArNS Name Resolvers.
-- The ttlSeconds value must not be less than 900 seconds.
+- The `ttlSeconds` value must not be less than 900 seconds.
-- Records should have a default Record, `@`, which points to an Arweave Transaction ID.
+- `Records` must have a default Record, `@`, which points to an Arweave Transaction ID.
 - `UyC5P5qKPZaltMmmZAWdakhlDXsBF6qmyrbWYFchRTk` can be used as a placeholder Transaction ID.
 - The Record subdomain plus its ArNS name must not be longer than 63 characters.
 - The Record subdomain must pass the following regular expression: `RegExp("^[a-zA-Z0-9_-]+$")`.

 **Handlers**:

-- Must include handlers to read a single Record and multiple Records.
+- Must include handlers to read a single `Record` and multiple `Records`.
-- Must include a handler to read the State of the ANP, which includes all Records and the current Owner.
+- Must include a handler to read the `State` of the ANP, which includes all `Records` and the current `Owner`.

 ## Resolvability